 - The man with a withered hand (Mark 3:1-6).

 The seven reported miracles of healing done on the Sabbath day were against the traditions of the religious leaders (John 5:16) but were in perfect harmony with God’s law.
 Jesus said, “The Sabbath was made for man, and not man for the Sabbath” (Mark 2:27).

 The Sabbath was designed and ordained by a loving Creator for the good of humanity.
 God did not create man because He had a Sabbath and needed man to keep it.
 Rather, a loving Creator knew that man, needed time for spiritual growth and physical rest.
 The seventh-day Sabbath was designed by God to meet this need.

 The Lord ordained that the Sabbath should be a blessing, not a burden, and it is to man’s best interest and not to his harm to keep it.
-Humans refrain from work that they may dedicate their time, their energies, and their thoughts to having a relationship with their heavenly Father.
+Humans should refrain from work that they may dedicate their time, their energies, and their thoughts to having a relationship with their heavenly Father.

-Some of the Rabbis would do for a dumb animal that which they would not do for a child of God (Matt.
+The religious leaders at Jesus’ time made the Sabbath a burden by their rigid and meaningless rules.
+For this reason, they objected to Jesus’ healing on the Sabbath.
+Sadly, some of the Rabbis would do for a dumb animal that which they would not do for a child of God (Matt.
 12:11, 12).
-They will allow a man to suffer, but would save an animal from suffering—lest, financial loss result to the owner.
+And they will allow a man to suffer, but would save an animal from suffering—lest, financial loss result to the owner.
 How could they place a lower value on human life than on the life of dumb animals?